 • Check the downstream app or channel near kickoff.

-• Do not assume the rights-holder name itself equals a standalone stream.
+• Do not assume the company name itself equals the player you open on matchday.

 What is already clear

-Dentsu's own release already maps the Japan package into named consumer routes, so this is a rights-side page where the downstream path is unusually clear rather than speculative.
+Dentsu's own release already maps the Japan package into named viewer routes, so this is a rights-side page where the downstream path is unusually clear rather than speculative.

 FIFA World Cup 2026 Schedule - Key Dates